OpenEvalProject/evals/manuscripts/elife-105005/v1/manuscript.md

 DyNoPy generates a graph representation of the protein structure that captures the couplings between amino acid residues contributing to the functional dynamics of the protein.
 Residues are represented as graph nodes, and conserved dynamic couplings are recorded as edges.
 Edge weights quantify the strength of these couplings.
 The model is built on two assumptions: residue pairs should have (a) coevolved and their (b) time-dependent interactions correlate with a functional conformational change.

-Therefore, edge weights (Jij) for residue i and j are calculated as(1)Jij=αγij+βρijwhereα+β=1
+Therefore, edge weights ($J_{ij}$) for residue $i$ and $j$ are calculated as

+$$
+J_{ij}=\alpha\gamma_{ij}+\betaρ_{ij}where\alpha+\beta=1
+$$

-where γij is the scaled coevolution score and ρij is the degree of correlation with the selected functional conformational change. α and β are weights assigned to γij and ρij that have a sum of 1.
+where $\gamma_{ij}$ is the scaled coevolution score and $ρ_{ij}$ is the degree of correlation with the selected functional conformational change. α and β are weights assigned to $\gamma_{ij}$ and $ρ_{ij}$ that have a sum of 1.
 The relative weight of the scaled coevolution score (α) is set to 0.5 in this study.
-When either of the assumptions listed above is not met, Jij is set to zero.
+When either of the assumptions listed above is not met, $J_{ij}$ is set to zero.

-## Scaled coevolution scores
+### Scaled coevolution scores

 The occurrence of residue–residue coevolution can be estimated and quantified using probabilistic models of correlated mutations from deep MSA.
-DyNoPy supports generation of the MSA using the HH-Suite package (Remmert et al., 2011) and calculation of scaled coevolution score (γij) using CCMpred (Seemayer et al., 2014) as per the protocol described in Bibik et al., 2024.
+DyNoPy supports generation of the MSA using the HH-Suite package (Remmert et al., 2011) and calculation of scaled coevolution score ($\gamma_{ij}$) using CCMpred (Seemayer et al., 2014) as per the protocol described in Bibik et al., 2024.
 For SHV-1 and PDC-3, hhblits returned 18,174 sequences (Neff: 11.082) and 27,892 sequences (Neff: 9.951).
 Sequences were detected from the UniRef30 (v2022_02) database (Mirdita et al., 2017).
-First, a pairwise residue coevolution matrix (C) is calculated, then these raw scores (cij) are divided by the matrix mean (Equation 2).
-All scores (sij) smaller than 1 are set to zero, and the remaining values are normalized by the maximum value (Equation 3):(2)sij=cij⟨C⟩(3)γij={0,sij<1sijsmax,sij≥1
+First, a pairwise residue coevolution matrix (C) is calculated, then these raw scores ($c_{ij}$) are divided by the matrix mean (Equation 2).
+All scores ($s_{ij}$) smaller than 1 are set to zero, and the remaining values are normalized by the maximum value (Equation 3):

+$$
+s_{ij}=\frac{c_{ij}}{⟨C⟩}
+$$

+$$
+\gamma_{ij}={0,s_{ij}<1\frac{s_{ij}}{s_{max}},s_{ij}\geq1
+$$

-## Correlation with functional motions
+### Correlation with functional motions

-The contribution of a residue pair to a selected functional motion is estimated by how much the change in interaction energy between the two residues over time is correlated with a CV describing the functional motion:(4)rij=cor(εij(t)d(t))(5)ρij={0,rij≤0.5rij,rij>0.5
+The contribution of a residue pair to a selected functional motion is estimated by how much the change in interaction energy between the two residues over time is correlated with a CV describing the functional motion:

+$$
+r_{ij}=cor(\epsilon_{ij}(t)_{d}(t))
+$$

+$$
+ρ_{ij}={0,r_{ij}\leq0.5r_{ij},r_{ij}>0.5
+$$

-where εijt is the pairwise non-bonded interaction energy (see details in Appendix 1) and dt is the time-dependent value of the CV.
+where $\epsilon_{ij}t$ is the pairwise non-bonded interaction energy (see details in Appendix 1) and $dt$ is the time-dependent value of the CV.
 Examples of CV and a discussion on the choice of the most relevant CV are presented in the ‘Results’ section.
 Correlation values smaller than 0.5 are set to 0.
 In the absence of detectable contributions to the functional dynamics of the system, the couplings extracted by DyNoPy will describe a pure evolutionary model, and the community detection method presented below will be equivalent to a direct decomposition of the residue coevolution network into units.

-## Graph representation and analysis of conserved dynamic couplings
+### Graph representation and analysis of conserved dynamic couplings

 All pairwise conserved dynamic couplings (Equation 1) are collected into a square matrix J. A graph is built from J using python-igraph v0.11 library (Csárdi and Nepusz, 2006).
-Nodes represent residues, and edges are drawn between nodes with positive Jij.
-Edge weights are set to Jij.
+Nodes represent residues, and edges are drawn between nodes with positive $J_{ij}$.
+Edge weights are set to $J_{ij}$.
 The relative importance of the residues in this model of protein dynamics is calculated as EVC of the nodes (Newman, 2004).
 The residues involved in extensive correlated dynamics with other highly connected residues have higher EVC scores.
 Groups of residues contributing to important collective motions are detected by community analysis of the graph structure.
 The Girvan–Newman algorithm is used to extract the community structure (Newman, 2006).
 A meaningful community should contain at least three residues.
 Applying network analysis on the combined dynamics-coevolution matrix helps us extract higher-order interactions beyond pairwise coupling and detecting critical residues, which show multiple interactions with each other.
 Moreover, indirect long-range relationships, which would be hard to identify from numerical data, could be detected through community clustering.
 Community-based analysis offers a more comprehensive understanding of residue relationships and enables the visualization of residue couplings on the protein structure.

-## Adaptive sampling molecular dynamics simulations
+### Adaptive sampling molecular dynamics simulations

 MD simulation data was sourced from our previous studies (Olehnovics et al., 2021; Chen et al., 2024).
 To summarize, SHV-1 structural coordinates (PDB ID: 3N4I) were obtained from the Protein Data Bank and modified to the wild type by introducing the E104D mutation.
 Similarly, the PDC-3 structure was derived from PDC-1 (PDB ID: 4HEF) by a T105A substitution.
 Both enzymes were protonated at pH 7.0 using PropKa from the PlayMolecule platform (Martínez-Rosell et al., 2017).
 One disulfide bond between C77 and C123 was specified in SHV-1.
 Both structures were solvated with TIP3P water molecules in a periodic box with a box size of 10 Å. Ions were added to neutralize the overall charge of each system at 150 mM KCl.
 Amber force field ff14SB was used for all MD simulations (Maier et al., 2015).
 After an initial minimization of 1000 steps, both the enzymes were equilibrated for 5 ns in the NPT ensemble at 1 atmospheric pressure using the Berendsen barostat (Berendsen et al., 1984).
 The initial velocities for each simulation were sampled from the Boltzmann distribution at 300 K. Multiple Markov state model (MSM)-based adaptively sampled simulations were performed for both proteins based on the ACEMD engine (Doerr et al., 2016; Harvey et al., 2009).
 A canonical (NVT) ensemble with a Langevin thermostat (Davidchack et al., 2009) (damping coefficient of 0.1 ps−1) and a hydrogen mass repartitioning scheme were employed to achieve time steps of 4 fs.
 For SHV-1, each trajectory spanned 60 ns with a time step of 0.1 ns, with a total of 593 trajectories.
 In the case of PDC-3, 100 trajectories were collected, each containing 3000 frames, lasting 300 ns.
 To manage the extensive datasets efficiently, trajectories were strategically stridden to ensure that a minimum of 30,000 frames were preserved for each system.
 The resulting trajectories are summarized in Supplementary file 1d.

-## Calculation and selection of collective variables
+### Calculation and selection of collective variables

 DyNoPy works on the assumption that time-dependent interactions between critical residues, either having significant structural change or not, will correlate with functional conformational motions.
 Since MD simulation data is high-dimensional, a time-dependent CV is required to extract the most relevant information for the process under study.
 The usefulness of DyNoPy is dependent on the choice of the CVs.
 To guide the selection of CVs, we selected 12 distinct features: radius of gyration (Rg), the first principal component (PC1), partial PC1 (PC1_partial), the first time-lagged independent component (TC1), partial TC1 (TC1_partial), global root mean square deviation (gRMSD), partial RMSD (pRMSD), dynamical RMSD (dRMSD), global solvent-accessible surface area (gSASA), partial SASA (pSASA), active site pocket volume, and the number of hydrogen bonds (hbond).
 A description of the CVs, including the calculation methods and the residues used to calculate the partial variables, is detailed in Appendix 1.
 CVs were subsequently used as input features for DyNoPy.
 A good CV should appropriately describe protein functional motions.
 Thus, a CV that detects the highest number of residue couplings is expected to be the most suitable descriptor.
 The length of the MD simulations should be appropriate to effectively sample the desired functional process as described by the selected CV.